 I like to buy my nuts and seeds in bulk.
 You can usually get them at a better price per pound this way.
 This is a great and affordable option if you love to make homemade nut or seed butters.
 If you have nut allergies then this nut-free butter is a great way to be able to enjoy a spread with a nutty taste.
 Add it to toast, drizzle with honey or sprinkle with cinnamon, and you will quickly forget all about peanut butter.

-This delicious homemade pumpkin seed butter tastes amazing slathered on a freshly baked muffin, a piece of toast, or even on a cookie!
+This creamy pumpkin seed butter recipe tastes amazing slathered on a freshly baked muffin, a piece of toast, or even on a cookie!
 You can throw it into your smoothie to make it more filling, or you can add it to your oatmeal for a hearty breakfast.
 Spread it onto a homemade granola bar (or use it to make them!) or simply lick it straight from the spoon.
 The opportunities are endless for this delicious pepita butter!